Township Snippets

 University of Illinois-Urban/Champaign - unknown date

-1873 March
+In 1873 March

 a 1887 Sanborn Fire Map of the area

 1873 The federal administered Marine Hospital is built along the lakefront in an area known today as Buena Park.
-The first hospital was destroyed in the Chicago Fire of 1871
+The first hospital was destroyed in the Chicago Fire of 1871 located near the Chicago River.

-1874 The Township Board of Trustees restricted cattle movements in some areas.
 Township Board of Trustees issued uniforms for police in the hope that "civic morality can be restored" from the visitation of Chicago citizens.
 A Chicago Tribune article stated that some local real estate developers were concerned of lower property values of the southeast area of the township due to “moonlight evenings of serenading” and “habit of rehearses” particularly at the corner of Halsted Street and Diversey Boulevard.

 Ravenswood Pioneer Grocery